nasa-jpl/MoonDiff/README.md

 # Setup
  1. Checkout this git repository
  1. Copy `example-env.dev` to `env.dev` and edit it with your server info
+ 1. Copy your ssl certs to the nginx directory
+ 1. Update your server name in nginx/default.conf
  1. Build with `docker-compose build`
  1. Serve with `docker-compose up -d`